Dispute Portland Parking Tickets For Free in Two Minutes Flat

 - Scroll down until you see how and where to pay the ticket

 If you want to pay by mail, you will find the instructions on the back of the envelope you received with your citation.
-You cannot pay in cash or by credit card by mail, so you will have to write a check or a money order and mail it to the city.
+You cannot pay with cash or credit card by mail, only by check or money order.

 Paying in person is another option.
 You will need to go to the city’s financial department and pay your fees.
-When paying in person, cards and cash are usually accepted, and you do not need an appointment to pay your fines.
+Cash and cards are accepted, and you do not need an appointment.

 |Ease||Time it takes||Cost||Benefits|